radcamp/radcamp.github.io/Kigali2023/ipyrad-CLI-FullTutorial.md

 For a *de novo* assembly, step 3 de-replicates and then clusters reads within each sample by the set clustering threshold and then writes the clusters to new files in a directory called `cheetah_clust_0.9`.
 Intuitively, we are trying to identify all the reads that map to the same locus within each sample.
 You may remember the default value is 0.85, but we have increased if to 0.9 in our params file.
 This value dictates the percentage of sequence similarity that reads must have in order to be considered reads at the same locus.

 > **NB:** The true name of this output directory will be dictated by the value you set for the `clust_threshold` parameter in the params file.

-You'll more than likely want to experiment with this value, but 0.85 is a reasonable default, balancing over-splitting of loci vs over-lumping.
+You'll more than likely want to experiment with this value, but 0.9 is a reasonable default for population genetic-scale data, balancing over-splitting of loci vs over-lumping.
 Don't mess with this until you feel comfortable with the overall workflow, and also until you've learned about [branching assemblies](https://ipyrad.readthedocs.io/en/latest/8-branching.html).
-We're increasing it here because we know that our dataset has relatively little variation, so we can apply a more strict clustering threshold.

 > **NB:** What is the best clustering threshold to choose?
 "It depends."